Error Handling in C Programming

 - If

-evaluates to false, the program terminates and displays the line number and file where the failure occurred. - Assertions are generally used to validate assumptions during development and testing.
+expressionevaluates to false, the program terminates and displays the line number and file where the failure occurred. - Assertions are generally used to validate assumptions during development and testing.

 - They can be disabled in release builds by defining

-Best Use Cases for assert
+Best Use Cases for assert:

 - Checking for null pointers.